Time held me green and dying, though I sang in my chains like the sea.

 During that time, the people’s confidence and optimism were beginning to fade away as new challenges and threats were beginning to resurface.

-The poem was a dedication to his father –begging for him keep alive his spiritedness for life in the face of death.
+The poem was a dedication to his father — begging for him keeps alive his spiritedness for life in the face of death.

 It should also be noted that Dylan Thomas fought like hell (in his own way) for years, and even dying did not come easily.

-One can actually say Do not go gentle into that good night by Dylan Thomas is a nudge to all of us to rage, rage against the dying of the light.
+One can actually say Do not go gentle into that good night by Dylan Thomas is a nudge to us all to rage, rage against the dying of the light.

 In her 1995 book, In High Tide in Tucson, author Barbara Kingsolver writes, “Every one of us is called upon, perhaps many times, to start a new life.
-A frightening diagnosis, a marriage, a move, loss of a job, a limb, or a loved one; a graduation, bringing a new baby home…’ To be hopeul, to embrace one possibility after another–that is surely the basic instinct… Time to move out into the glorious debris.
+A frightening diagnosis, a marriage, a move, loss of a job, a limb, or a loved one; a graduation, bringing a new baby home…’ To be hopeful, to embrace one possibility after another — that is surely the basic instinct… Time to move out into the glorious debris.
 Time to take this life for what it is.

-“Darkness follows night,” writes the Irish author Dr. Joseph Murphy, “but morning will come again.
+“Darkness follows night,” explains the Irish author Dr. Joseph Murphy, “but morning will come again.

 “You do not want things to stand still.
 Said Murphy.
 And you also do not want to stand still either, for there are new worlds within and without to conquer.”